Cnrdelaney/HG_marker_detection/docs/source/details.rst

 * ``(cluster)_TP_TN.pdf``: plots true positive/negative rates of each gene.
 * ``(cluster)_singleton_combined.pdf``: same as the ``combined`` plot, but includes only singletons.
 * ``(cluster)_singleton_TP_TN.pdf``: same as the ``TP_TN`` plot, but includes only singletons.
+* ``(cluster)_discrete_trips.pdf``: compares discrete expression of a gene combination with that of its components, but there are three.
+* ``(cluster)_pair_histogram.pdf``: gives a bar graph of the top appearing genes in the pairs.
+Should give a good idea of the landscape of the best performing pairs.
 .. toctree::